stealthyxd06/SmartSync/README.md

 To do list:
-adding TTS to all commands
+Adding TTS to all commands

-adding Voice recognition
+Adding Voice recognition